16 Seattle sports difference makers of 2016

-Here's a look at the top 16 difference makers
+The local sports landscape was dominated by these faces in 2016.
+Here's a look at the top 16 difference makes in Seattle sports.

 Doug Baldwin, Seahawks receiver